-(Proposed amendment to condition 41 by Police)
+(Proposed amendment by Police)

 All Door staff engaged outside the entrance(s) to the premises, or supervising or controlling queues, shall wear high visibility yellow jackets or vests.

 42. Patrons will be physically searched at the discretion of the staff, which will include a 'pat down search' and a full bag search.